iiasa/message-ix-models/doc/howto/path.rst

 and creates a symlink to every file in every directory.
 Code that looks within the local data directory will then be able to locate these files.

-If needed, delete the directories in message-local-data and repeat the :program:`cp` call to recreated.
+If needed, delete the directories in message-local-data and repeat the :program:`cp` call to recreate.

 Identify the cache path used on the current system
 ==================================================